tudelft-iv/view-of-delft-prediction-devkit/README.md

 ## Changelog
+- [2024-11-15] Released a version of the development kit for Python 3.8.
-[2024-09-11] Released the View-of-Delft Prediction dataset and development kit.
+- [2024-09-11] Released the View-of-Delft Prediction dataset and development kit.

 ## Devkit setup
-The devkit is tested for Python 3.6 and 3.7.
+The devkit is tested for Python 3.8.
+For a version of the devkit that is compatible with Python 3.6 and 3.7, see the v1.0.1 [PyPI release](https://pypi.org/project/vod-devkit/1.0.1/) or [tag](https://github.com/tudelft-iv/view-of-delft-prediction-devkit/releases/tag/v1.0.1).
-To install Python, please check [here](https://github.com/nutonomy/view-of-delft-prediction-devkit/blob/master/docs/installation.md#install-python).
+To install Python, please check [here](https://github.com/tudelft-iv/vod-devkit/blob/master/docs/installation.md#install-python).

-Our devkit is available and can be installed via [pip](https://pip.pypa.io/en/stable/installing/) :
+Our devkit is available and can be installed via [pip](https://pip.pypa.io/en/stable/installing/):
 ```
 pip install vod-devkit
 ```